 4. May Help Treat Dermatitis

 Contact dermatitisi XAn allergic skin reaction caused by contact with a potential irritant, like plants, fragrances, and metal. may be caused by poison oak and poison ivy.
 When used as a lotion, bentonite clay may help treat this type of dermatitis (3).

 Bentonite was also observed to help those with chronic hand dermatitis when used in a moisturizing cream (4).
 Infants with diaper dermatitisi XInflammation of the skin under the diaper caused by prolonged exposure to urine and feces. were found to show a favorable improvement when bentonite-containing diaper creams were used on their skin (5).

 5. May Protect The Skin Barrier

 Bentonite clay may help protect the skin barrier from toxic compounds (6).
 It may prevent such contaminants from getting transferred to the deeper skin layers.
 Also, sun lotions with certain portions of bentonite clay are more powerful in absorbing the highest levels of UV light than their commercially available counterparts (7).

 6. May Help Heal Skin

 Studies have found that montmorillonite (a major constituent of bentonite clay) may help heal skin lesions and ulcers (8).
 This may be attributed to its antimicrobial properties.

 While more research is warranted, including volcanic ash in your skin care regimen seems to offer certain advantages.
 Here’s how you can make use of it.

 How To Use Volcanic Ash For Skin

-Products containing volcanic ash come in interesting formulations, allowing you to incorporate the ingredient into your beauty regimen in many ways.
+Products containing volcanic ash come in interesting formulations, allowing you to incorporate the ingredient into your skincare routine in many ways.

 If a regular cleanse is what you are looking for, choose a facewash that contains volcanic ash powder.
 Be sure that it has other hydrating ingredients like glycerin or hyaluronic acid to ensure your skin does not dry out over time.
 This is probably best for those with extremely oily skin.

 You should use volcanic ash scrubs 2 to 3 times a week.
 Choosing an exfoliating formulation will thoroughly cleanse your face by removing dead skin cells.
 It leaves you with fresh, smoother skin.

 3. Face Masks